 Understanding the Cost of Memory Care

 As with assisted living, the cost of memory care relies on a number of factors, including location, size of living quarters, whether a space or services are shared, and what services are required.
 However, because memory care is not only more intensive but also requires a higher staff-to-resident ratio, advanced training, and specialized services, its base cost is typically much higher.
 Options like Medicare and Medicaid can help defray the cost.

 Choosing a Memory Care Facility

 In 23 states, memory care is regulated by special care unit disclosure laws, in addition to the general state-level licensing of care facilities.
-This can be useful in finding a residential facility which best meets your needs.
+This can be useful in finding a residential facility that best meets your needs.
 However, because more than half of states are not held to these laws, it is essential for caregivers to thoroughly research facilities before making a final decision.

 Not all memory care facilities are created equal.
 Be sure to ask questions when visiting each community.
 These can be safety and staffing related (How are the staff trained?
 What are the day and night staffing to residents ratios?
-Are medical services available?); policy related (Are residents assessed before move-in?
+Are medical services available?); policy-related (Are residents assessed before move-in?
 How does the facility communicate with families?
-What is the fee structure?); or treatment related (Is there a special memory care dining program?
+What is the fee structure?); or treatment-related (Is there a special memory care dining program?
 Are any memory care therapies -- such as music therapy, pet therapy, or reminiscence therapy -- available?
-Is there a "bridge program" from assisted care to memory care for early stage patients?)
+Is there a "bridge program" from assisted care to memory care for early-stage patients?)

 Families should follow their heads and their hearts when choosing a memory care facility.